 For any country to prosper economically it is necessary for the population to consume goods and services.
 The poor and the unemployed are poor consumers indeed, unless they become successful criminals.

 If we really want to make the earth a place worth inhabiting for everyone, and help our neighbors in a practical as well as a moral manner, this kind of universal basic income, although far from solving all the social problems, is a necessary beginning.

-I must admit that the connection between a concentration camp and unemployment is a frail one.
-The bridge between the two is a mutual memory.
+The connection between a concentration camp and unemployment, poverty and hunger appears fragile.
+The bridge between them is a link of memory.